|Nutritional Guidelines (per serving)|

 |Total Carbohydrate 1g||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The seasoning is liberally rubbed over fish or chicken and then the fish or chicken is charred on both sides in a heavy iron skillet over medium-high heat.
-I've included some basic cooking instructions below.
+The seasoning is liberally rubbed over the fish and then the fish is charred on both sides in a heavy iron skillet over medium-high heat.

 When blackening food, remember to turn off the smoke alarm and have the exhaust fan on high!

 - 2 teaspoons ground paprika

 - 2 teaspoons onion powder

 - 1 teaspoon ground cayenne pepper, or to your taste